alpaka-group/llama/docs/pages/domains.rst

 Unfortunately with C++ it is not possible yet to "iterate" over a struct at compile time and extract member types and names, as it would be needed for LLAMA's mapping (although there are proposals to provide such a facility).
-For now LLAMA needs to define such a tree itself using two classes, :cpp:`llama::DatumStruct` and :cpp:`llama::DatumElement`.
+For now LLAMA needs to define such a tree itself using two classes, :cpp:`llama::Record` and :cpp:`llama::Field`.
-:cpp:`llama::DatumStruct` is a compile time list of :cpp:`llama::DatumElement`.
+:cpp:`llama::Record` is a compile time list of :cpp:`llama::Field`.
-:cpp:`llama::DatumElement` has a name and a fundamental type **or** another :cpp:`llama::DatumStruct` list of child :cpp:`llama::DatumElement`\ s.
+:cpp:`llama::Field` has a name and a fundamental type **or** another :cpp:`llama::Record` list of child :cpp:`llama::Field`\ s.
-The name of a :cpp:`llama::DatumElement` needs to be C++ type as well.
+The name of a :cpp:`llama::Field` needs to be C++ type as well.
 We recommend creating empty tag types for this.
 These tags serve as names when describing accesses later.
-Furthermore, these tags also enable a semantic binding even between two different datum domains.
+Furthermore, these tags also enable a semantic binding even between two different record dimensions.

 To make the code easier to read, the following shortcuts are defined:

-* :cpp:`llama::DatumStruct` → :cpp:`llama::DS`
+* :cpp:`llama::Record` → :cpp:`llama::Record`
-* :cpp:`llama::DatumElement` → :cpp:`llama::DE`
+* :cpp:`llama::Field` → :cpp:`llama::Field`

-A datum domain itself is just a :cpp:`llama::DatumStruct` (or a fundamental type), as seen here for the given tree:
+A record dimension itself is just a :cpp:`llama::Record` (or a fundamental type), as seen here for the given tree:

 .. code-block:: C++